Health

 If you are an OWNER selling a property served by an On-Site Wastewater Treatment System (OWTS):

-1. The system received the final approval less than three years from the date of the request for an Acceptance Document;
+• The system received final approval less than three years ago from the date of the request for an Acceptance Document.

-2. The change in ownership is not an independent transaction where a buyer and seller are acting in their own self-interest.
+• The ownership change is not a standard transaction between a buyer and seller acting in their own self-interest.

-1. Example: transfers between family members, estate transactions, or foreclosures.
+Examples: Transfers between family members, estate settlements, or foreclosures.

-3. The change in ownership creates or ends a joint ownership as long as one person is an original owner or the spouse, parent, or child of an original owner.
+1. The ownership change adds or removes a joint owner, as long as one person is the original owner or their spouse, parent, or child.

-1. Example: when a couple separates and one of the parties still owns the property.
+Example: When a couple separates, and one person keeps ownership of the property.

-2. If the OWTS does not meet one of the exceptions above, check the permit record and the approved use of the system to ensure it matches with the actual conditions of the property; the number of bedrooms listed on the permit, and any other accessory connections (garages, barns, shops, accessory living quarters, etc.) should match with how the property will be listed for sale.
-It is worth mentioning here that not all properties have a permit, many properties built prior to 1973 do not have permit records available unless the system was repaired or upgraded after 1973.
-Homes built prior to 1973 may be served by unpermitted systems that will still need inspection.
+4. If the OWTS doesn’t qualify for one of the exceptions, review the permit records to ensure the system’s approved use matches the property’s actual conditions.
+For example, the number of bedrooms listed on the permit and any additional connections (like garages, barns, or accessory living quarters) should align with how the property is being sold.
+Keep in mind that many properties built before 1973 may not have permit records unless the system was repaired or upgraded after that time.
+Even unpermitted systems on older homes will still need an inspection.
 Permit records may be obtained by using the Property Search tool on the County Assessor’s page.
 A permit is not required for a property to receive an acceptance document.

-3. If the system is properly permitted for the current use, or if it appears to be older than 1973, the next step is to have the system inspected by an inspector certified by the National Association of Wastewater Technicians (NAWT).
+5. If the system has the correct permit for its current use or is from before 1973, the next step is to have it inspected by a certified inspector from the National Association of Wastewater Technicians (NAWT).
 View the list of certified inspectors.

 If the system is not properly permitted for the current use, you can find more information on how to obtain an upgrade or repair permit here.